winitzki/scall/tutorial/programming_dhall.md

        }
 ```

-Contrafunctor instances are computed by similar code that we will omit.
+Contrafunctor instances can be computed by similar code that we will omit.

 ## Filterable functors and contrafunctors, and their combinators